 The Company's effective tax rate is sensitive to changes in annual profitability and percentage depletion.
-During the fourth quarter of 1999, the Company determined that as it relates to future income taxes, the Company does not anticipate recognizing all of its alternative minimum tax credit carry-forwards in the future and expects to recognize part of the benefit of its deferred tax asset at the alternative minimum tax rate of approximately 24%.
+During the fourth quarter of 1999, the not anticipate recognizing all of its alternative minimum tax credit carry-forwards in the future and expects to recognize part of the benefit of its deferred tax asset at the alternative minimum tax rate of approximately 24%.